End-to-end certification and regulatory compliance for Indian and global markets.

 • Affidavit as Needed from Registering Authority.

-12A & 80G Registration: Maximizing Tax Benefits and Donor Appeal
+12A 80G Registration: Maximizing Tax Benefits and Donor Appeal

-• 12A Registration: This registration is applicable to the income of an NGO which does not attract income tax.
+• 12A Registration: This registration is applicable to the income of an NGO Registration which does not attract income tax.

 • 80G Registration: This enables donors to deduct the donation from the taxable figure.

-Advantages of Registration in 12A & 80G:
+Advantages of Registration in 12A 80G Registration:

 • Donor Declared Increase: It indicates transparency and accountability so as to entice them for donation.

-• Attract Corporate Funding: Several corporations are usually inclined to donate to the NGO which has 80G.
+• Attract Corporate Funding: Several corporations are usually inclined to donate to the NGO Registration which has 80G.

 Why Choose Diligence Certifications for NGO Registration?

-Establishing an NGO is no easy task.
+Establishing an NGO Registration is no easy task.
 One requires the right expertise coupled with extreme attention to detail.
 Diligence Certifications can literally walk you through the entire process.
 It would be a smooth experience for you.

 How Diligence Certification can Assist